alpine-collective/alpine-magic-helpers/README.md

 **Example:**

 The `$screen` helper detects if the current browser width is equal or greater than a given breakpoint and returns `true` or `false` based on the result.

-> ⚠️ **NOTE**: when using `$screen` in conjunction with Livewire and using the CDN installation option you need to include the magic helper after Livewire or defer the helper library see issue comment: https://github.com/alpine-collective/alpine-magic-helpers/issues/111#issuecomment-810990742

 ```html
 <div x-data>